highsource/jaxb-tools/README.md

 jaxb2-annotate-plugin
 =====================

-JAXB2 Annotate Plugin is capable of adding arbitrary annotations to the generated sources.
+JAXB2 Annotate Plugin is capable of adding or removing arbitrary annotations to/from the generated sources.

 Usage overview
 --------------